kugared94/Mad-Mover-project/README.md

 * W3c Validator
   - Using this website to check all the error in html.

+* Google Cloud Platform
+  - Using this website to get the APi key for the google map.

+* EmailJS
+  - Using this website get the APi key for the contact area.

 ## Deployment
 This project was developed using the GitPod, and pushed to GitHub using the built in function within GitPod.